johnthecat/babel-plugin-jsdoc-runtime-typecheck/README.md

 <img alt="Console error example" src="https://cloud.githubusercontent.com/assets/5618341/20533157/a42210de-b0ed-11e6-818f-c91fe8866678.png"/>

-**CAUNTION: Use this plugin only in development, it will slow down your code (a lot of additional function calls).**
+**CAUTION: Use this plugin only in development, it will slow down your code (a lot of additional function calls and large helper function).**

+#### Why?
+Flow is good solution, but it adds custom syntax to javascript code and adding it to existing project is quite hard.
+IDE's like Webstorm has good support of jsDoc and can add cool code completion tips, based on users comments.
+So, with this plugin, you can easy start to use benefits of strong typing in javascript code without any pain.
+Using this plugin in development also will speed up development, because it will reduce number of weird errors and behaviors.

 ### How to